wavefrontHQ/docs/pages/doc/introduction.md

 per second).
 It can be scaled appropriately depending on your expected data rates and growth plans.
 Like the storage layer, the data ingestion layer can have its capacity increased as you grow your usage of Wavefront.

+In most cases before metrics can begin streaming to Wavefront from a host, application, or service you must add a Wavefront proxy to your installation.

 {% include help/proxies_intro.md %}

 In initial deployments you can start with one Wavefront proxy.
 However, to enable fault tolerance and higher data rates,